MagicSwordLand/.github/README.md

 # MagicSwordLand

-This organization houses all the custom plugin source code for MagicSwordLand (MSLand).
+This organization houses part of the custom plugin source code for MagicSwordLand (MSLand).
 Since we decided to close the server two years ago, I thought it would be beneficial to make the source codes public for documentation purposes.
 These plugins were written by me single-handedly and currently lack documentation or comments.
 I hope to revisit and add proper comments in the future.